Do the Right Thing: Plot

-Twenty-five-year-old Mookie lives in Bedford–Stuyvesant with his sister Jade, has a toddler son named Hector with his girlfriend Tina, and works as a delivery man at a local pizzeria that has been owned and operated for 25 years by Sal, an Italian-American who lives in Bensonhurst.
-Sal's racist eldest son Pino is antagonistic towards Mookie, clashing with both his father, who refuses to move his business out of the majority African-American neighborhood, and his younger brother Vito, who is friendly with Mookie.
+Twenty-five-year-old Mookie lives in Bedford–Stuyvesant, Brooklyn, with his sister Jade, has a toddler son named Hector with his Latina girlfriend Tina, and works as a delivery man at a pizzeria owned by Italian-American Salvatore "Sal" Frangione.
+Sal's oldest son, Pino, is a racist who holds contempt for all the neighborhood blacks.
+Sal's younger son, Vito, is friends with Mookie, which Pino feels undermines their fraternal bond.

-Many distinctive residents are introduced, including friendly drunk Da Mayor; Mother Sister, who watches the neighborhood from her brownstone; Radio Raheem, who blasts Public Enemy's "Fight the Power" on his boombox wherever he goes; and Smiley, a mentally disabled man who meanders around the neighborhood trying to sell hand-colored pictures of Malcolm X and Martin Luther King Jr.
+Other residents of the neighborhood include friendly drunk Da Mayor; Mother Sister, who observes the block from her brownstone; Radio Raheem, who blasts Public Enemy's "Fight the Power" on his boombox; Buggin' Out, a fast-talking young man who talks about black civil rights to anyone who will listen; Smiley, a mentally disabled man who meanders around town with hand-colored pictures of Malcolm X and Martin Luther King Jr.; and local DJ Mister Señor Love Daddy.

-At Sal's, Mookie's friend Buggin' Out questions Sal about his "Wall of Fame", decorated with photos of famous Italian-Americans, and demands that Sal put up pictures of Black celebrities since the pizzeria is in a Black neighborhood.
-Sal replies that it is his business, and that he can have whoever he wants on the wall.
-Buggin' Out attempts to start boycotting the pizzeria.
+At Sal's, Buggin' Out questions Sal about his "Wall of Fame", which is decorated with photos of famous Italian-Americans.
+He demands that Sal put up pictures of black celebrities since the pizzeria's customers are mostly black.
+Sal refuses, feeling he has no obligation to put other photos on the wall, and ejects him.
+Buggin' Out attempts to start boycotting the pizzeria, but only Raheem joins him.

-During the day, local teenagers open a fire hydrant and douse the other neighbors to beat the heat wave before officers Mark Ponte and Gary Long intervene.
-After a phone call, Mookie and Pino debate race.
-Mookie confronts Pino about his contempt towards African-Americans, although Pino's favorite celebrities are Black.
-Various characters express racial insults: Mookie against Italians, Pino against African-Americans, Latino Stevie against Koreans, White officer Gary Long against Puerto Ricans, and Korean store owner Sonny against Jews.
-Pino expresses his hatred for African-Americans to Sal, who insists on staying in the neighborhood.
+During the day, local teenagers open a fire hydrant to beat the heat wave before white police officers Mark Ponte and Gary Long intervene.
+Mookie confronts Pino about his contempt towards African Americans.
+Later, Pino expresses his hatred for African Americans to Sal, who insists on keeping the business in the majority African-American neighborhood.